 However, there is one gaping hole in AliExpress: the merchant approval process.
 I can’t say what sort of process there is, as only merchants from mainland China are allowed to sell on the site, but there have been a lot of reports of scams on the site.
 So many, in fact, that the AliExpress Security Center has a section of fraud case studies and tips on how to avoid fraud when buying from their site.

-So how do you stay safe from fraudsters and scammers when shopping on AliExpress?
+So how do you stay safe from fraudsters and scammers when shopping on Chinese sites like AliExpress?
 The same way you do everywhere else.
 Here are four tips—if you follow them, you should have no problems.

-This is how scammers get you; they reel you in with the promise of a once-in-a-lifetime deal (this is one of the strategies used in the recent spate of eBay fraud).
-Check other sites to see what the going rate is for whatever you want to buy to make sure that the price on AliExpress isn’t far too low.
+Scammers reel you in with the promise of a once-in-a-lifetime deal (this is one of the strategies used in the recent spate of eBay fraud).
+Check other sites to see what the going rate is for whatever you want to buy, to make sure that the price on AliExpress isn’t far too low.
 If it is extremely low, you’re probably buying a counterfeit product or being set up for a scam.
 For non-branded goods, savings of up to 75% compared to a high street retail store are not unusual.

 If a seller has a bad reputation for defrauding buyers, there will likely be evidence in their feedback and reviews.
 Be wary of sellers with any mentions of not delivering or sending sub-par goods.
 In the time I’ve spent on AliExpress, I’ve seen mostly positive reviews, and I’ve never had a problem getting what I’ve ordered.
 But it’s still important to be on the lookout.

-When it comes down to it, the evidence says that shopping on AliExpress is indeed safe, as long as you’re careful, and this is the case with any other online marketplace.
+The evidence suggests that shopping on AliExpress is indeed safe.
+However, be careful and be realistic.
+This is the same for any other online marketplace.
 Some, like Amazon, offer you more protections than others, but if you’re willing to pay attention to what you’re doing to save a lot of money, AliExpress is a fantastic option.